stratboy/php-execution-plugin/readme.txt

 == Editing PHP code ==

 * php code can be edited in the html view of the editor.
-* php code is embedded into a post in the same way as you are used to: a php block begins with `<?php` and ends with `?>`.
-The short open tag, i.e. `<?`, is not supported.
+* php code is embedded into a post in the same way as you are used to: a php block begins with '<?php' and ends with '?>'.
+The short open tag, i.e. '<?', is not supported.
-* One restriction is, that you are not allowed to use the ending delimeter (`?>`) somewhere inside a string in your php code block.
+* One restriction is, that you are not allowed to use the ending delimeter ('?>') somewhere inside a string in your php code block.
 If you do so, this ending delimeter will be matched and your code will inevitably break apart.
 So don’t write e.g.:
 <pre>
     some text
     &lt;?php $test = "hello ?&gt;"  ?&gt;
     more text
 </pre>
-* Writing `$test = "hello ?&amp;gt;"` instead will not lead to any problems.
+* Writing '$test = "hello ?&amp;gt;"' instead will not lead to any problems.
 * Php code is not executed in the global scope.
-If you need to gain access to variables in the global scope you need to "import" them first with `global $var1, $var2;`.
+If you need to gain access to variables in the global scope you need to "import" them first with 'global $var1, $var2;'.
 * This plugin does not evaluate every single code snippet, but the content of the post as a whole.
 So the following lines won’t result in errors:
 <pre>
     &lt;?php if ($test==true) { ?&gt;